0sunrise/Quantis/Masternode_guide_for_Windows_Server.md

 Open the wallet to make data files and folders (They are created automatically and you don't need to wait that the wallet is synced at this time)
 Close the wallet
 Press Windows key + R key
-Input "%appdata%"
+Input "%appdata%" then press Enter key
 Open "Quantis" folder
 Open "quantis.conf" file
 Paste those settings and edit rpcuser, rpcpassword, masternodeprivkey, masternodeaddr
+Save and close the file
 ___
 rpcuser=username(Configure your own)
 rpcpassword=password(Configure your own)